 02 of 10

-As of July 2015, the dreaded selfie sticks are not allowed in Six Flags theme parks, since they pose a safety hazard.
+Those annoying selfie sticks are not allowed in Six Flags theme parks since they pose a safety hazard.
 Guests who bring selfie sticks will be asked by entry staffers to store them in their cars during their visit.
-Monopods and similar items are also not allowed inside Six Flags parks.
+Monopods and similar items are also not allowed.

 03 of 10